amjjd/rustrast/rustrast-03/README.md

 I didn't want to actually do the 3D geometry calculations at this step, so decided to just scale the model to fit the window, with a small pulse to the scaling factor so there is some animation, and draw just the vertices, shaded according to their z coordinates to emulate some form of diminished lighting.
-Conveniently the model I chose is y up, and has higher y values at the bottom, so matches the screen well.

 The result is as expected: